 Chapter 2: Hello World app

-In this chapter we’ll build a Django project that simply says “Hello, World” on the homepage.
+In this chapter we’ll build a new Django project that says “Hello, World” on the homepage.
 This is the traditional way to start a new programming language or framework.
-We’ll also work with git for the first time and deploy our code to Bitbucket.
+We’ll also work with git for the first time which is a version control system and deploy our code to Bitbucket, a remote code repository.

 To start navigate to a new directory on your computer.
 For example, we can create a